-- Designate a local growth center where new development activity can concentrate. - Conduct a parking study for downtown areas to determine whether additional public parking is necessary. - Evaluate zoning strategies to promote a more cohesive retail environment in the downtown and village areas. - Install wayfinding signage in the downtown and village areas to help visitors find businesses.

-• Amend land development regulations to include design guidelines for commercial areas within the municipality.
+- Designate a local growth center where new development activity can concentrate. - Conduct a parking study for downtown areas to determine whether additional public parking is necessary. - Review zoning and subdivision regulations to ensure that parking regulations take into account appropriate truck parking spaces and truck turning movements to support new freight related businesses. - Evaluate zoning strategies to promote a more cohesive retail environment in the downtown and village areas. - Install wayfinding signage in the downtown and village areas to help visitors find businesses. - Amend land development regulations to include design guidelines for commercial areas within the municipality including considerations for truck parking and truck turning radius for large freight intensive businesses.